barryjensen-dev/rlps/README.md

-# rlps
+# RLPS

-RLPS also known as Reverse License Plate Search is an automatic license plate recognition software.
+RLPS also known as Reverse License Plate Search is a automatic license plate recognition software using Python.